Esece/CodeLibrary/Extensions/README.md

-# Core
+# Extensions
-The collection of source code of custom, reusable components
+A collection of extension methods

 ## IEnumerableExtensions